-The Aduana Building is located in Magallanes Drive in Intramuros Manila.
+The Aduana Building is located on Magallanes Drive in Intramuros Manila.

 In 1822, he submitted plans for the project and construction began in 1823.

-Its rectangular fenestration and French windows on the upper most story were decorated
+Its rectangular fenestration and French windows on the uppermost story were decorated with rustication.

 The firm of Manuel Perez repaired the building’s roof in 1861, following plans by

 The earthquake of 1863, 1869, and 1872 damaged the building.
 Reconstruction of the Aduana was awarded to Luis Perez Yap-Sionjue who began work in 1874.

 Plans for reconstruction were drawn by Luis Cespedes after an earlier plan by Felix Roxas, Sr., and an anonymous architect were found deficient.